simopt-admin/simopt/simopt/docs/throughput.rst

-Model: M/M/1 Queue
+Model: throughput
 ==========================================

 Description:
 ------------
-A model that simulates a working station with an n-stage flow line and a finite buffer storage,
-    an infinite number of jobs in front of Station.
+A model that simulates a working station with an n-stage flow line and a finite buffer storage, an infinite number of jobs in front of Station.
 A single server at each station with an Exponential(x) service time.
-The optimal objective is to minimize the average sojourn time for each entities enter the stations.
-(M/M/1: A stochastic process Represents a customer flow system with a certain state space)
+The optimal objective solution is to find a buffer allocation and service rates such that the throughput (average output of the flow line per unit time) is maximized.
 .. math::

-   \frac{ \sum_{t=0}^{N}f(t,k) }{N}
+   No specific math equation

 Sources of Randomness:
 ----------------------